 Also worth a mention was Le Carré, off the main square in the vibey Chartrons area.
 The staff were a little too cool for school and it was filled with French hipsters but the food was great, and we enjoyed dining on the square and watching the world go by.
 We also had a fantastic Japanese lunch in Fufu.

 There’s lots going on in Bordeaux, particularly if you’re interested in music, art or wine, or all three.
 We were lucky enough to have our trip coincide with the Bordeaux Jazz Festival, and we were thrilled to catch Lee Konitz on the bill on one of the evenings.
 Nothing quite like catching an unexpected gig outdoors on a warm evening in a beautiful city.

 As I mentioned before, the public bike system is great for getting around.
 It’s not a huge city so everywhere is accessible within 20 minutes or so.
 The Botanic gardens are really nicely maintained and the trees provide some much needed shelter during the warm summer months.
-I’d recommend bringing a book and spending an hour.

 Speaking of art, there are a couple of great museums in Bordeaux, including the Musée des Beaux Arts.
 Its permanent collection includes European paintings and sculpture from the 15th to the 20th century.
 If your interests lie more in the contemporary, then you should check out the CAPC musée d’art contemporain de Bordeaux whose temporary exhibitions in the past have included Louise Bourgeois, Anish Kapoor and Cindy Sherman.